ELXaber/chaos-persona/README.md

 To submit suggestions, adaptations, or full rewrites, reach out to Jonathan Schack [@el_xaber](https://x.com/el_xaber) or xaber.csr2@gmail.com, fork the repo, and open a pull request.
 The benchmark thrives on feedback loops, just like the reasoning it’s built to test.

+## Feedback
+See `CONTRIBUTING.md` for guidelines on submitting test cases and pull requests.
 ## 📚 Origins and Philosophy

 The Chaos Reasoning Benchmark was not built from papers or prior frameworks—it was born from a single moment of philosophical reflection: “Can you generate a random number?”
 The model responded, “No, but neither can you.”
 Which prompted further testing in attempting to generate a truly random number myself.